A sales engagement platform is a category of software that helps salespeople manage their customer relationships and sales pipeline.

 With sales engagement software, account managers can create custom, personalized sequences that engage clients in the run-up to renewal.
 This greatly reduces the chances of clients feeling surprised or ambushed by a bill for services.

-Is Sales Engagement Software Right For You?
+Is Engagement Software Right For Your Team?

 When trying to decide if sales engagement software is right for your business, a lot will depend on how your organization is currently managing its client and prospect data.